centreon/centreon-documentation/versioned_docs/version-23.10/reporting/configure.md

 > **Important**
 >
-> Non-administrator users cannot receive notification for
+> Non-administrator users cannot receive notifications for
 > reports they are not authorized to view even if they are associated with
 > a contact group eligible for notification.
 >